-6) Pay Mr M £500 for the distress and inconvenience the problems with his pension have caused him.
+6) Pay Mr E £500 for the distress and inconvenience the problems with his pension have caused him.

-In addition to the financial loss that Mr M has suffered as a result of the problems with his pension, I think that the loss suffered to Mr M's pension provisions has caused Mr M distress.
-And I think that it's fair for L&C to compensate him for this as well.
+In addition to the financial loss that Mr E has suffered as a result of the problems with his pension, I think that the loss suffered to Mr E's pension provisions has caused Mr E distress.
+I think this distress is a result of the loss Mr E suffered to his pension, which wouldn't have happened but for L&C's failings.
+So I think that it's fair for L&C to compensate him for this as well.